« First Impression | Main | Planes, boats, and geese »

 I had always planned to get a spare memory card.
 But I thought that a 2gb card would do me fine for a couple of months.
-Even with RAW+large jpeg files at something like 25mb per shot, you can fit a lot of shots on a 2gb card.
+Even with RAW+large JPEG files at something like 25mb per shot, you can fit a lot of shots on a 2gb card.
 Enough anyway for the kind of shooting I do, close to home, or at least close to a car where I could have a laptop if needed.

 I had an errand to drop off something across town.
 I had enough time that I thought I would stop and take a few pictures along the way.
 The day was unexpectedly sunny, with some clouds and rain to provide interest.
 I even wondered if a rainbow might appear after getting caught in a rain shower while the sun was still shining.